amoazeni75/build-caffe-compute-canada/README.md

 If you succeed in all the tests then you've successfully installed Caffe in your system !
 One good reason to smile !
 Now you can rename the anaconda directory to its original one.

+To use pycaffe, you need to update your ~/.bashrc file.

+    nano ~/.bashrc

+Add this line at the end of your file:

+    export PYTHONPATH=$PYTHONPATH:/home/your_username/caffe/python

+To use pycaffe, you need to install some packages.
+Follow this section:

+    pip install --user networkx==2.2
+    pip install --user scikit-image==0.15.0
+    pip install --user google
+    pip install --user protobuf

+finish, now you can take a rest and have a caffe 😀☕️

+Just some notes.
+ 1. every time you need to load all packages I mentioned.